mavryk-network/mavryk-taquito/docs/tutorial.md

 ## Creating a simple dApp that transfers ṁ from the user's wallet to another address

 We will start by creating a simple dApp that transfers ṁ from the user's wallet to another address.
-This will help us understand the flow of events in a dApp and the role of Taquito and Beacon SDK in the process.
+This will help us understand the flow of events in a dApp and the role of Webmavryk and Beacon SDK in the process.

 ### creating the React app